Laser projector: Modulation

 Most DPSS lasers used in laser projectors support modulation.
 Modulation has to do with blanking but is a slightly broader term.
-A DPSS laser supports either analog modulation, TTL modulation' or both.
+A DPSS laser supports either analog modulation, TTL modulation, or both.
 Modulation is usually specified in terms of kHz.
 2 kHz can be considered low and 30 kHz can be considered high.
-Manufacturers do not specify an exact relationship between this number and the behavior of the laser.
+Manufacturers generally do not specify an exact relationship between this number and the behavior of the laser.

 Analog modulation

 An analog signal is used to control the intensity of the output beam.
-This signal is usually a voltage in the range of 0 V to 5 V. With an RGB laser and analog modulation there are, with an 8 bit system, 16.7 million colours at one's disposal.
+This signal is usually a voltage in the range of 0 V to 5 V. With an RGB laser and analog modulation there are, with an 8 bit system, 16.7 million total colors available.

-However, since most laser show software uses a 0-100% control for laser brightness modulation (so 100 steps instead of 255), the total of available colours at disposal is 1'000'000.
+However, since most laser show software uses a 0–100% control for laser brightness modulation (therefore 100 steps instead of 255), the total of available colors at disposal is only 1 million.

-Furthermore, usual laser sources start lasing at a voltage between 1-2 volts and reach their full brightness at voltages between 3.5-4V, and the power/voltage curve between these points are usually not perfectly linear.
-Consequently, the dynamics of the color palette in a real lasershow use is decreased to only a few thousands of different colors.
+Furthermore, usual laser sources start at a voltage between 1 and 2 volts and reach their full brightness at voltages between 3.5 and 4V, and the power/voltage curve between these points are usually not perfectly linear.
+Consequently, the dynamics of the color palette in a real laser show is decreased to only a few thousand possible colors.

 TTL Modulation

 TTL modulation indicates that the laser does not support analog modulation of the output but only ON / OFF control.
 See blanking.
-With an RGB laser and TTL blanking you have seven colours at your disposal.
-Red, Green, Blue, Cyan, Magenta, Yellow, White.
+With an RGB laser and TTL blanking there seven colors available: red, green, blue, cyan, magenta, yellow, and white.